Adeal46/Triangle-Tracker/README.md

      NOT a triangle: The sum of the lengths of any two sides of a triangle is less than or equal to the length of the third          side.

 # It is my second week project at Moringa school.
-#You may click here visit the website https://adeal46.github.io/Triangle-Tracker/
+#You may visit the website https://adeal46.github.io/Triangle-Tracker/